Financial Aid and Scholarships

 Your financial need

-Eligibility for need-based financial aid at RIT begins with two basic requirements: enrollment in a degree program for six or more credits per quarter, and demonstrated financial need.
+Eligibility for need-based financial aid at RIT begins with two basic requirements: enrollment in a degree program for six or more credits per term, and demonstrated financial need.

 Financial need is the difference between the cost of your education and the amount that you and your family can afford to pay toward meeting that cost.
 Your financial need is determined by an analysis of information provided on the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is available at www.fafsa.gov.